electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q4-e-tron/exterior/paint/_index.md

 ### Basic paint

-On the basic trim the bumpers and wheel arches is not painted
+On the basic trim the bumpers and wheel arches are not painted

 ### Contrast paint